 Back at the ferry terminal.
 Actually there are two: Sanbashi #1 (which is close to the hotel) and Sanbashi #2 (which is the one above).

 Usually the last ferry leaves from #1.
 If in doubt, just ask at the hotel lobby.
 They’re very helpful and friendly.

 - Try to come during the week, so you have all the rabbits mainly for yourself.

 - Best rabbit spots are: visitor center, hotel, observation platform, ferry terminals and the little shrine.

-- You can easily do this as a daytrip.
+- You can easily do this as a day trip from Hiroshima.
 You can spend as much time there as you want.
 If you’re short on time then even 1-2h are sufficient.

 - It’s a great destination for families with young kids who can stay overnight at the camping site.

 - Onomichi with lots of temples, cats and the starting point for the cycling tour to Imabari as well as Fukuyama with its nice castle are nearby – just in case you want to check them out.